cerplot/luigi/doc/luigi_patterns.rst

 batch rather than running them each individually.
 When this is the case, you can mark some parameters with a batch_method in their constructor to tell the worker how to combine multiple values.
 One common way to do this is by simply running the maximum value.
-This is good for tasks that overwrite older data when a newer one runs.
+This is good for steps that overwrite older data when a newer one runs.
 You accomplish this by setting the batch_method to max, like so:

 .. code-block:: python

-    class A(luigi.Task):
+    class A(luigi.Step):
         date = luigi.DateParameter(batch_method=max)

 What's exciting about this is that if you send multiple As to the